Nestlé: 2012–2020: Further growth and acquisitions

 In January 2018, Nestlé USA announced it was selling its US confectionary business, including the 100 Grand, BabyRuth, Butterfinger, OhHenry!, Raisinets and SnoCaps to Ferrara Candy Company, an American-based chocolate and candy maker and Ferrero-related company.
 The company was sold for a total of an estimated $2.8 billion.

-In May 2018, it was announced that Nestlé and Starbucks struck a $7.15 billion distribution deal, which allows Nestlé to market, sell and distribute Starbucks coffee globally and to incorporate the brand's coffee varieties into Nestlé's proprietary single-serve system, expanding the overseas markets for both companies.
+In May 2018, it was announced that Nestlé and Starbucks struck a $7.15 billion distribution deal, which allows Nestlé to market, sell and distribute Starbucks coffee globally and to incorporate the brand's coffee varieties into Nestlé's proprietary single-serve system.

 In September 2018, Nestlé announced that it would sell Gerber Life Insurance for $1.55 billion.

-In October 2018, Nestlé announced the launch of the Nestlé Alumni Network, through a strategic partnership with SAP & EnterpriseAlumni, to engage with their over 1 million alumni globally.
+In October 2018, Nestlé announced the launch of the Nestlé Alumni Network, through a strategic partnership with SAP & EnterpriseAlumni, to engage with their over 1 million corporate alumni globally.

 In 2019, the company announced that it would publish Nutri-Score on all of its products sold in the European countries that supported the nutritional label.

 In 2020, Nestlé USA's and Nestlé Canada's ice cream divisions were acquired by Froneri.
-Also during that year, Nestlé announced that the company wants to invest in plant-based food, starting with a "tuna salad" and meat-free products to engage and reach younger and vegan consumers.
+Also during that year, Nestlé announced plans to invest in plant-based food.